Keyri-Co/xray/readme.md

 ```

+## Can It Go Faster?

+Yes!

+## How Do I Make It Faster?

+The most time consuming thing we do is IP analysis, which combines third party data with machine learning.
+We temporarily cache that data.

+If you run the `scan` method immediately after page-load with a `visits` event-type and an `"undefined"` (note the string) user; the next time the method is run it should be about 5x faster!

 ## What Does It Return?

 The `scan` method returns an encrypted JavaScript object that contains information about the user's activity and device.
 Here's a breakdown of the properties you'll find in this object:

-* `state`: Represents the result of the event, depending on your risk tolerance settings.
+* `riskSummary`: Represents the result of the event, depending on your risk tolerance settings.
 Possible values are "warn", "allow", "deny".

 * `ipAddress`: The IP address of the client.